-In addition to customizing the existing dashboard pages, you can easily add your own to populate entirely with a tailor-made layout of widgets.
+Besides customizing the dashboard pages, you can add your own and fill them with custom widget layouts.
 Dashboard pages fall into two categories:

-Shared Dashboards - These are shared between all users added to a given account, and modifications to them are visible to all.
+Shared Dashboards - These are shared between all users in an account, and modifications to them are visible to all.

-By default, the EVRYTHNG Dashboard comes with three dashboard pages that help you to understand how users are interacting with your Thngs and products within projects and applications.
-If you feel that you do not need these pages you can easily remove them by clicking "Edit Dashboard" and choosing "Delete".
+By default, the EVRYTHNG Dashboard comes with three dashboard pages.
+These pages help you understand how users are interacting with your Thngs and products within projects and applications.
+If you don't need these pages, you can remove them as explained in Remove a Dashboard Page.

 - Fill in the "name" field and any optional query parameters.
-This may be used to pass any information between dashboards or to bookmark a particular state (e.g. we use parameters for filters and date ranges, so you can share a given state with a URL link).
+You can use these parameters to pass information between dashboards or to bookmark a particular state.
+For example, we use parameters for filters and date ranges, so you can share a specific state with a URL link.
 Select an optional icon from the Material Design Icons collection.

 - Open the dashboard page you want to remove.

 - Click the Edit dashboard (pencil) icon on the toolbar.

 - When asked to confirm the deletion, click CONFIRM DELETE.
 A confirmation notification appears briefly before the dashboard reloads.

 Shared dashboard pages can be cloned to create a duplicate for further modification.
 Any changes you make to the clone don't affect the original.
 A cloned page can be

 - added as a new shared dashboard (visible to all Operators on an account, if their role has the My Dashboards permission enabled)